 With eight weeks remaining until the start of the 2019 FNB Wines2Whales Shiraz, Joanne and Sean Badenhorst of Team TREAD faced two different challenges.
 They’re a married couple with full-time work and family commitments.
 They have been cycling for over 30 years and are tackling some mid-life bicycle riding challenges together.
-This won’t be their first stage race as a teammates; but it will Joanne’s first Wines2Whales.
+This won’t be their first stage race as teammates; but it will be Joanne’s first Wines2Whales.
 Sean has done three previously.

 Another busy work week included a trip to Durban on Wednesday and back on Thursday.
 I started off the week well with a tempo session at Power Lab on Monday night and a Power Lab HIIT session on Tuesday morning.

 A lack of decent sleep made me decide to rather aim for a week of better sleep and not try to squeeze in Power Lab training sessions on Wednesday and Thursday.
 I rested Friday too because I had entered the Garmin MTB Classic race on Saturday and wanted to feel fresh.